 corrective maintenance of the INSPIRE framework by managing and resolving issues in technical guidelines and preparing proposals for change for Implementing Acts;

 adaptive maintenance of the INSPIRE framework to take into account emerging standards and technologies; development of tools supporting implementation and/or use of INSPIRE data and services including e.g. (cost-free) offer (for MS at least) of officially endorsed tools to validate data, metadata and services;

+development of tools supporting implementation of INSPIRE data and services including e.g. (cost-free) offer (for MS at least) of officially endorsed tools to validate data, metadata and services;

 building capacity in the Member States for INSPIRE implementation (e.g. webinars, best practices, presentations, (seed) training (i.e. central training of one or two MS representatives that then would give the training to homeland colleagues …); and